 We can provide patient transport service for patients who are medically restricted from using public or private transport and require the assistance of medically trained staff during their journey.

-Please note that we do not provide transport for patients attending the A&E department; hospital transport is available only if you are attending booked clinical appointments and meet the criteria set out above.
+Please note that we do not provide transport for patients attending the A&E department; hospital transport is available only for patients attending booked clinical appointments and who meet the eligibility criteria.

 Hospital travel costs scheme